mikeraab/docker001/Participant-Guide.md

 $ docker images
 ```

-Now, run the image directly from your repository on Dockerhub, and force a new pull of the image, because the image does not exist locally:
+Now, run the image directly from your repository on Docker Hub, and force a new pull of the image, because the image does not exist locally:

 ```
 $ docker run username/docker-whale